ultraluckyclover/bulletin-board-tallahassee/README.md

 ```
 ## Map Integration

-To configure this for your city,
+To configure this for your city

 1. Navigate to the Map.jsx located in frontend > src > components > Map
 2. Change the values in the coords array located above the function Map declaration.